Skip to content

 Nigeria shows the highest violation rate among the three, nearly 11%, or 3,902 students.

-- Some come to Canada to stay and work or to seek permanent residency.
+-Some come to Canada to stay and work or to seek permanent residency.

-It seems students are at fault, but the conditions they face are far from ideal.
+It seems that students are at fault, but the conditions they face are far from ideal.
 Perhaps the real issue lies in the excessive promises Canada has promoted—promises that were never adequately controlled at the government level.

 Oleksandra Melnykova, Immigration and Refugee Consultant in Canada.

-Copyright 2024 “SKI Immigration Inc.” All rights reserved.
+Copyright 2025 “SKI Immigration Inc.” All rights reserved.